Project-OSmOSE/OSEkit/docs/source/coreapi_usage.rst

 Yellow rectangles depict the audio data (the x-axis being the time axis), and the number in the lower right corner depicts the number of time bins in the spectrum matrix for this audio data.
-The audio is recursively split in ``n_bins`` parts (it is split in 3 in the representation instead of 3000 for clarity purposes) until the number of time bins in the matrix gets below ``n_bins``.
+The audio is recursively split in ``n_bins`` parts (it is split in 3 in the representation instead of 3000 for clarity purposes) until the number of time bins in the spectrum gets below ``n_bins``.
 Then, these spectrum parts are computed (hatched rectangles) and averaged across the time axis (filled rectangles).

 .. image:: _static/ltas/ltas.gif